Hiring International Graduates

 The US Department of Labor provides information on hiring foreign workers, as well as an overview of specialty, or professional, visas.
-Information on prevailing wages can also be found on their website.
 Within the Department of Labor, the Office of Foreign Labor Certification provides annual reports on the jobs for which employers have secured foreign workers.

 United States Citizenship and Immigration Services (USCIS)

 For students or postdocs seeking longer term employment immigration options beyond the benefits of their student visa status, it is recommended that individuals have a consultation with a qualified immigration attorney to determine potential visa status options, eligibility requirements, and application procedures and timelines.